TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 |      **Buckets**  |  Displays the total number of buckets in the data table.|

 ### External Tables
 The **External Tables** section lists all the external tables present in the cluster along with their various statistical details.
-The displayed details can be set to automatically refresh after every five seconds.
+The displayed details are automatically refreshed after every five seconds.

 ![External Tables](../Images/Dashboard-Ext-Tables.png)